RenderKit/oidn/doc/compilation.md

 - `OIDN_LIBRARY_NAME`: Specifies the base name of the Open Image Denoise library files (`OpenImageDenoise` by default).

+- `OIDN_LIBRARY_VERSIONED`: Enable versioning of the Open Image Denoise library files, where available (ON by default).

 - `OIDN_API_NAMESPACE`: Specifies a namespace to put all Open Image Denoise API symbols inside.
 This is also added as an outer namespace for the C++ wrapper API.
 By default no namespace is used and plain C symbols are exported.